 London School of Economics & Political Science, United Kingdom

+What are the relationships between our research and student education?
 How are we characterising ‘good’ education for our students, both in the disciplines and across the institution?
-What are the relationships between our research and student education?
 In this session we will draw on both philosophical underpinnings (Gadamer 2004) and scientific perspectives (Wieman and Gilbert 2015) to take a fresh look at the relationship between education, research and scholarship: what is at the heart of the academic mission?
 Is the purpose of higher education to provide individuals with what they need to succeed in a competitive world, or is it advancing ‘the global common good’ (UNESCO 2015)?
-By integrating research and student education more readily, can we achieve both?Read More
+I will argue that by integrating research and student education more readily, we can develop citizens who are highly skilled, more ethically aware and better able to articulate their future contributions to society.Read More

 University of Otago, New Zealand